 Google Unmanned Cars To Bankrupt PI Lawyers?

-Logan’s Run, the hit 70’s TV show, warned of days like this.
-But it appears that nothing will stop the wave of technology that places the citizen under control of an Orwellian, government monitored computer database.
-We already know that our texts and emails are being monitored and stored by the NSA, in violation of the plain language 4th Amendment.
+Logan's Run, the hit 70's TV show, warned of days like this.
+But it appears that nothing will stop the wave of technology that places the citizen under control of an Orwellian government monitored computer database.
+We already know that our personal texts and emails are being followed.
+They are even stored by the NSA, in violation of the plain language 4th Amendment.

 We also know that many politicians and judges they appoint, actually think that our unalienable rights are mere privileges.
 But many tort and consumer attorneys still look to more government regulation and control over the lives of everyday citizens as a positive thing.

-Well, just as Obamacare will eviscerate what is left of the collateral source rule, and reduce economic damages under the Nishihama, Hanif and Howell line of cases in California, the driverless car could very well bankrupt what is left of the personal injury plaintiff’s bar.
+Many experts fear that Obamacare will eviscerate what remains of the collateral source rule.
+Because of this, courts could reduce economic damages under the Nishihama, Hanif, and Howell line of cases in California.
+After that, the driverless automobile could very well bankrupt what remains of the personal injury plaintiff's bar.
 However, there are always winners and losers.
-Products liability attorneys may still be able to thrive in the car accident field, by pursuing products liability lawsuits against Google and their technology companies when, or if these cars go haywire, maim and kill.
+Products liability attorneys may still be able to thrive in the car accident field, by pursuing product liability lawsuits against Google and their technology companies when, or if these cars go haywire, maim and kill.